top of page

 For the sake of practicality, I'm restricting this section to what you, the athlete, can be assessing during exercise and rest, rather than including what may be measured in a medical or exercise physiology clinic.

-Even if you have just been cleared by the cardiologist during your health-check which may have included an exercise stress test, please do not ignore any of the following:
+Even if the cardiologist has just cleared you during your health check, which may have included an exercise stress test, please don't ignore any of the following:

 • Migraine-like head-ache during exercise.
 This may be muscular but may also be due to sky-rocketing blood pressure or an aneurysm.